USB Cable Overview (Video)

 - USB cables are a universal standard and are fairly easy to find and to afford

 Figure 2 (USB Connectors include Type A and B, Mini-B plugs and jacks).

-As mentioned above, USB cables are designed with several distinct connector types.
+As mentioned above, USB cable assemblies are designed with several distinct connector types.
 The most common types (figure 2) you will see are called Type A and Type B, though you may see "mini-B" connectors with either 4 or 5 pins.
 The different connector types have an important strategic purpose to them.
 They are designed so you can not plug two computers into one another, and you can not plug two peripheral devices in together.